molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteBar/README.md

 Check out the [`d3-format` documentation](https://github.com/d3/d3-format) and try playing around with different formatting options.

 14. I'd at this point encourage you to play around with the styling of the axis labels.
-Try changing the font, font-size, fill, etc.
+Do this within the css section, in the `style` tags.
+Try changing the font, font-size, fill, etc. Make it look nice!

+You could also format the title font.

+15. I am not going to provide specific instructions for interactions for this plot.
+Instead, what I'd like you to do is brainstorm on the type of interactions you might like to add.
+Do you want to add hover interactions?
+If so, what kind?
+Perhaps you'd like to add other years of data and the ability to toggle in between.
+Or maybe you'd like to grab data from another city and allow people to compare.
+Then, think about how you might accomplish adding those interactions.
+You can use past examples as inspiration, or try searching in [block builder search](https://blockbuilder.org/search).

+You're encouraged to try some things on your own or with a friend before asking Mollie for help.
+Much of the d3 learning process is searching, trying, and failing before succeeding.
+Don't get discouraged!

+But also, you're absolutely welcome to ask questions as well. :)